MRC-CLIMB/docs/docs/notebook-servers/using-nextflow.md

 - S3 bucket path-style access is enabled, with `s3.climb.ac.uk` set as the endpoint
 - S3 keys have also been injected from Bryn

-# How to run NextFlow Locally with Mamba
+# How to run NextFlow locally with Mamba.

 Run Nextflow with Mamba for nf-core Pipelines: When running nf-core pipelines, you can specify the Mamba profile and set the process executor to local.